 From the smallest town to the capital city, Virginia has plenty of destinations for live music.
 With various venues and festivals happening throughout the year, these incredible cities invite music lovers to come experience live music almost every single night.

 The Capital city is filled with musical talent on any given night.
 You’ll discover both local bands and nationally recognized artists playing throughout the city.
-Small venues like The Broadberry, The Camel, The Tin Pan, Capital Ale House, and Strange Matter host a range of shows including up-and-coming attractions, local artists, and even big name shows with a more intimate viewing style.
+Small venues like The Broadberry, The Camel, The Tin Pan, and Capital Ale House host a range of shows including up-and-coming attractions, local artists, and even big name shows with a more intimate viewing style.
 For larger shows, music lovers head to venues like the Richmond Coliseum, The National, and even outdoor event spaces, including Maymont and Brown’s Island, which hosts a popular Friday night summer music series called Friday Cheers.
 Multi-day festivals like the Richmond Jazz Festival and the Richmond Folk Festival draw thousands of people to the city, making it a must-see music destination.

 Look up the event calendars for the individual venues to see if your favorite bands are coming to Richmond.